-This DIY body oil is specifically designed to deeply nourish the skin, even during winter.
+This Homemade Herbal Body Oil is specifically designed to deeply nourish the skin, even during winter.
 Calendula rose and Gotu Kola is all solar-infused into a cold-pressed extra virgin sesame oil.

 The beauty of herbal oils is that they can be used as a remedy for many problems.
 You can use a few ingredients such as rose, calendula, and Gotu Kola to make oil.
 This will allow you to nourish, moisturize, and promote collagen production.